-Rule 7.20.20 Leaves - Absence, Unauthorized (Staff)
+7.20.20 RULE 7.20.20: Leaves - Absence, Unauthorized (Staff)

-A staff employee who is absent from work without proper authorization or notification for a period of 1 working day, or if less than 1 working day for more than one occurrence, may be terminated.
+A staff employee who is absent from work without proper authorization or notification for a period of

+1 working day, or if less than 1 working day for more than one occurrence, may be terminated.
 Such action will be considered as just cause for termination and processed as an involuntary termination.
 If subsequent investigation and information reveals extenuating circumstances, the employee may use annual leave, sick leave, or leave without pay for the days absent and may be subject to other disciplinary action.

-- Rule 7.20.25 Leaves Annual (See also Policy 5.45.10, Department Heads-Leaves) [Amendment recommended by University Administrative Council 06.14.16; approved by the Chancellor 06.21.16; approved by the Board of Regents 06.27.16] [Amendment recommended by the Administrative Council 06.11.13; approved by the Board of Regents] - A. Effective July 1, 2016, regular full-time 12-month employees and non-regular full-time term employees who were employed at NMSU on or before June 30, 2016, and remain continuously employed, shall accrue annual leave at the rate of 20 working days (160 hours) each year. - B. Regular full time 12-month employees and non-regular full-time term employees employed on or after July 1, 2016, shall accrue annual leave in accord with the following schedule and terms: - 1.
-During the first four years following the most recent date of hire, eligible employees shall accrue annual leave at the rate of 12 working days (96 hours) each year. - 2.
-During years five through nine of continuous employment, calculated from the most recent date of hire, eligible employees shall accrue annual leave at the rate of 17 working days (136 hours) each year. - 3.
-After nine full years of continuous employment, calculated from the most recent date of hire, eligible employees shall accrue annual leave at the rate of 20 working days (160 hours) each year. - 4.
-Any leave accrual change will be effective in the first full pay period following the employee's work anniversary date. - C. Regular and term appointment employees who have a job FTE of less than 1.0 FTE and non-faculty employees who have a 9-month appointment shall accrue annual leave on a prorated basis commensurate with the provisions stated in subsection A or B above, depending upon the date of the employee's most recent hire. - D. Leave will be earned from the first day of employment and may be used as it is earned. - E. Hours worked over 40 hours per week do not accrue either annual or sick leave. - F. Up to 240 hours accumulated annual leave may be carried forward each July 1, and may be paid upon termination of employment for regular employees only.
-Effective June 30, 2017, leave accrued in excess of 240 hours at the close of business on June 30 of each year shall be forfeited.
-Non regular term appointment employees will forfeit all unused accrued leave on July 1, and upon termination of term appointment. - G. In the case of death, the maximum payment for unused leave shall be 400 work hours. - H. It is the responsibility of the employee/director/department head to ensure that the use of annual leave is programmed in advance and used so the employee will not lose any leave. - I. An employees pay can be docked for a voluntary day off if they do not have a leave balance to cover (see 8.15 Compensation). - J. Annual leave for regular employees will be transferred with the employees from one department to another.

-- K. Regular staff employees who convert from regular to temporary status may be paid for unused annual leave as stated above. - L. Regular faculty employees who convert from 12-month status to academic 9-month status may be paid for unused annual leave not to exceed 240 hours, prorated for less than full-time FTE. - M. Regular employees who are terminating may request terminal leave (with administrative approval) in lieu of lump sum payment and will not accrue leave during terminal leave unless they return to permanent work status. - N. Employees who are retiring may accrue leave during terminal leave. - Rule 7.20.30 Leaves Compassionate [Amendment recommended by the Administrative Council 08.24.10; approved by the Board of Regents 09.17.10] [Amendment recommended by the Administrative Council 06.11.13; approved by the Board of Regents 06.20.13]
+- 7.20.25 RULE 7.20.25: Leaves Annual (See also Policy 5.45.10, Department Heads-Leaves) [Amendment recommended by the Administrative Council 06.11.13; approved by the Board of Regents 06.20.13] (This Rule does not apply to faculty members on 9-month contracts.) - A. Regular 12-month employees and non regular term employees shall accrue 22 working days (176 hours) of annual leave each year based on job FTE.
+(To be prorated for regular half-time or more employees and for non-faculty 9 month employees.) - B. Leave will be earned from the first day of employment and may be used as it is earned. - C. Hours worked over 40 hours per week do not accrue either annual or sick leave. - D. Annual leave may be accumulated to a total of 416 work hours. - E. Up to 240 hours accumulated annual leave may be carried forward each July 1 and may be paid upon termination of employment for regular employees only.
+Non regular term appointment employees will forfeit all unused accrued leave on September 30th and upon termination of term appointment. - F. In the case of death, the maximum payment for unused leave shall be 416 work hours. - G. The end of the fiscal year (June 30) is the date for determining accumulated leave to be carried to the succeeding fiscal year for regular employees.
+It is the responsibility of the employee/director/department head to ensure that the use of annual leave is programmed in advance and used so the employee will not lose any leave.
+However, an employee who has accumulated leave on June 30 in excess of 240 hours may take such excess leave prior to October 1 of the succeeding fiscal year. - H. An employees pay can be docked for a voluntary day off if they do not have a leave balance to cover (see 8.15 Compensation). - Annual leave for regular employees will be transferred with the employees from one department to another. - J. Regular staff employees who convert from regular to temporary status may be paid for unused annual leave as stated above. - K. Regular faculty employees who convert from 12-month status to academic 9-month status may be paid for unused annual leave not to exceed 240 hours, prorated for less than full-time FTE. - L. Regular employees who are terminating may request terminal leave (with administrative approval) in lieu of lump sum payment and will not accrue leave during terminal leave unless they return to permanent work status. - M. Employees who are retiring may accrue leave during terminal leave. - 7.20.30 RULE 7.20.30: Leaves Compassionate [Amendment recommended by the Administrative Council 08.24.10; approved by the Board of Regents 09.17.10] [Amendment recommended by the Administrative Council 06.11.13; approved by the Board of Regents 06.20.13]